WSU-kduncan/cs2900-Natrix1998/Project2/README.md

 # Container Technologies
-1. Docker Engine (Not Docker Desktop, and not older versions which were named docker, docker.io, and docker-engine)
+1. Docker Engine (Not Docker Desktop, and not older versions which were named docker, docker.io, and docker-engine).
+I will still refer to Docker Engine with all-encompassing "Docker" because they do as well.
 2. Podman

 # How to Install
 ## Docker
 1. `$ sudo apt-get update`<br>
 1a.
 (Optional) `$ sudo apt-get upgrade`<br>